adaltas/node-nikita-docs/src/md/metadata/retry.md

 # Metadata "retry" (number|boolean, optional, 1)

-Setting the "retry" option provides control over how many time an action is re-scheduled on error before it is finally treated as a failure.
+Setting the "retry" property provides control over how many time an action is re-scheduled on error before it is finally treated as a failure.

 It is commonly used conjointly with the ["attempt" option](/metadata/attempt/) which provide an indicator over how many times an action was rescheduled.